Selamlik Wins Eurimages Award at Karlovy Vary

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- "They Bloom at Dawn" (North Macedonia), directed by Angela Dimeska, won the Midpoint and KVIFF Development Award (€10,000) for a story about environmental crisis and family bonds.
+- "They Bloom at Dawn" (North Macedonia), directed by Angela Dimeska, won the Midpoint and KVIFF Development Award with a €10,000 cash prize; the jury described it as "a project about human and family relationships in the context of an environmental crisis," where a grandmother fights investors over a lakeside luxury resort.